dev4py/pymsdl_template/README.md

 > **Note:** if you are using IDE like **Pycharm**, it means that these directories must be marked as **Sources Root**
 > `(Right click on these directories > Mark directory as > Sources Root)`

-> **Note:** Due to a setuptool limitation ([issue-230](https://github.com/pypa/setuptools/issues/230)), using
+> **Note:** Due to a setuptools limitation ([issue-230](https://github.com/pypa/setuptools/issues/230)), using
 > installation with edit mode (`pip install -e .`) in order to avoid the *PYTHONPATH* configuration will not work if you
 > want to use resources directories (=> it will work only with `src/main/python` content).

 ### <span style='color: orange'>[!WARNING!]</span> Maven Standard Directory Layout with python limitation

-Python resources MUST be placed in a python package (We can imagine this like a java classpath).
+Python resources MUST be placed into a python package (We can imagine this like a java classpath).

-However, each package in `resources` directory must be different from those of the `python` directory otherwise they will be overridden during the `build` step due to a `setuptool` limitation (see `setup.py` > `package_dir` in `setuptools.setup`).
+However, each package in `resources` directory must be different from those of the `python` directory, otherwise they will be overridden during the `build` step due to a `setuptools` limitation (see `setup.py` > `package_dir` in `setuptools.setup`).

-So if you want to respect the *Maven Standard Directory Layout* there are several solutions
+So if you want to respect the *Maven Standard Directory Layout* there are several suggestions:

 #### A. Use a suffixed root resources name